-Ethnocentrism leads us to make false assumptions about cultural differences.
+Being ethnocentric leads to making false assumptions about cultural differences.

-"They" may not be very good at what we are best at.
+It doesn't occur to us that "they" may not be very good at the very thing we are best at.

-By evaluating "them" by what we are best at, we miss the many other aspects of life that they often handle more competently than we do.
+By evaluating "them" by what we are best at, we may miss those aspects of life that they handle more competently than we do.

-We often talk about British drivers driving "on the wrong side" of the road.
-Why not just say "opposite side" or even "left hand side"?
+Americans often talk about British drivers driving "on the wrong side" of the road.
+Why not just say "opposite side" or even "left-hand side"?

 We talk about written Hebrew as reading "backward."
 Why not just say "from right to left" or "in the opposite direction from English."

 I encouraged university students that were about to go on short-term missions trips to think or say, "Oh, that's different," rather than using more negative and pejorative terms when encountering strange customs or foods.

 The opposite and yet almost the same thing as ethnocentrism is xenocentrism.
 Xenocentrism means preferring ideas and things from other cultures over ideas and things from your own culture.
 At the heart of xenocentrism is an assumption (conscious or unconscious) that other cultures are superior to your own.
 Thus, xenocentrism could be considered ethnocentrism in reverse.